Contact Us

 How do major market declines affect your giving and the firm’s stability?

 We also protect our longevity by being disciplined about our fixed expenses and maintaining a significant capital buffer.
-Since we’ve already streamlined our operations and eliminated a lot of traditional overhead, we have a lot of built-in resilience.
+Since we’ve already streamlined our operations and eliminated a lot of traditional overhead, we’re very resilient.
 This means that even in a major market decline, SPG remains just as stable as any other RIA; we simply stay lean, maintain our usual high level of service for our clients, and continue to give what we can until the market recovers.

 What is “The SPG Structural Generosity Fund?”